UBC-AWP/LamenessDetectionPlayground/README.md

 # LamenessDetectionPlayground

 A curated playground of open-source projects for video-based animal behaviour analysis and dairy-cow lameness detection.
-This repository aggregates code and docs from several influential reference implementations so they can be compared, learned from, and extended side-by-side.
+This repository aggregates code and docs from several interesting reference implementations so they can be compared, learned from, and extended side-by-side.
 Contributions that add more relevant projects are warmly welcome.

 Note: Each subfolder preserves the original project’s structure and license.
 Please read and follow the upstream licenses when using any code.